 Lovegastrogirl did it again!
 When I opened the bags she dropped off for our dinner, L shook his head and said, “You finally met your match.
 I don’t think even you can top her.”
-If this was a competition, she would have won.
+If this was a competition, she won.
 For this post, let’s listen to “All I Do Is Win” by DJ Khaled, Ludacris, Rick Ross, T-Pain and Snow Dogg.

 Lovegastrogirl said she was bringing over snacks.
 In reality, what she brought over was an epic feast.
 As she had food for her fiancee Pomp sitting in the car, she wouldn’t join us for dinner.
 I was able to persuade Lovegastrogirl to enjoy a glass of wine with me.
 When she left to bring Pomp their dinner, we opened up the treasure bags she left behind.